hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05d-Forms.md

       + `headers`: any headers added to the request contained within a Header object or an object literal w/ ByteString values
       + `body`: any bod added to the request, including `Blob`, `BufferSource`, `FormData`, `URLSearchParams`, `USVString`, or `ReadableStream` objects
       + `mode`: mode used for the request, e.g., `1cors`, `no-cors`, or `same-origin`
-      + `credentials`: controle what browsers do w/ credentials (cookies, HTTP authentication entries, and TLS client certificates)
+      + `credentials`: control what browsers do w/ credentials (cookies, HTTP authentication entries, and TLS client certificates)
       + `redirect`: how to handle a `redirect` response, including `follow`, `error`, and `manual`
       + `referrer`: a `USVString` specifying the referrer of the request
       + `referrerPolicy`: specify referrer policy to use for the request
       + `integrity`: contain the subresource integrity value of the request
-      + `keepalive`: used to be used to be used to allow the request to outlive the page
+      + `keepalive`: used to allow the request to outlive the page
       + `signal`: an `AbortSignal` object instance to communicate w/ a fetch request and abort it
   + return: a `Promise` resolving to a `Response` object